tiffanyfu7/Tastetopia/README.md

 # Tastetopia 🥘
-Description: A recipe app that allows users to search for recipes and post them to share. <br>
+Description: A recipe app that allows users to search for recipes and post them to share! <br>
 Authors: Tiffany Fu, Pine Netcharussaeng, Patrick Yuson, Omar Hashi, Vivi Thai

 ## Table of Contents
 1. Installation
 2. Features
 3. Tutorial
+4. Additional Media
-4. Credits
+5. Credits

 ### Installation
 To run our app follow these steps